 It's no surprise that tea consumption has been popular for centuries, not only because of health benefits, but also because of the wide variety of flavors and aromas to choose from.
 Settling in with a good book and drinking a steaming hot cup of tea helps to relax and rejuvenate the senses while increasing your wellbeing.

-One of the most popular teas and most widely known as a natural remedy for nausea is ginger tea.
+One of the most popular infusions, and most widely known as a natural remedy for nausea, is ginger tea.
 Fresh ginger has long been a go-to solution for helping to settle an upset stomach, but ginger offers an extensive array of health benefits that go beyond stomach health.

 What Is Ginger Tea?

 Originating in South Asia, ginger tea is now produced mainly by China and India although it is also cultivated in the Caribbean, East Africa, Brazil and Jamaica.
 Ginger tea is made using the stem or root of the Zingiber officinale plant, which is closely related to other strong-flavored plants including cardamom and turmeric.

 Fresh ginger is harvested once the plant starts to wither and the root is washed and scraped to prevent new growth.
 You can buy ginger root or ginger powder at your local grocery store and make your own ginger tea or opt for ginger tea in teabag form.
 If buying your own fresh ginger root, look for roots that are smooth and without wrinkles, which can indicate the ginger is older and less flavorful.